WHAT'S DEFFY?

 For an explanation on how to split, see here.

 Deffy can split .DFF files that contain DSD (uncompressed) or DST (compressed DSD).
-If you split a compressed .DFF, the resulting .DFF pieces will also be compressed and contain DST.
+Since version 4.0.0 Deffy can also split .DSF files.
+If you split a compressed .DFF files, the resulting .DFF pieces will also be compressed and contain DST.
 The shortest piece you can create (time wise) is 1 second.
 I could have gone smaller, as short as 1/75 second, which is the minimum possible length of a .DFF file, but that seemed a bit silly, so I capped it to 1 second.
-If the .DFF file that is split contains an ID3 chunk, the chunk will be copied to all the separate pieces.
+If the .DFF file or .DSF file that is split contains an ID3 chunk, the chunk will be copied to all the separate pieces.
 Note though that Deffy does not read the ID3 information.
 If you split without a cue sheet, and the Title / Artist fields are filled in by Deffy, when the Split window opens, that is information taken from the official .DFF DIIN chunk (and within that one the DIAR and DITI chunks).
 If those chunks do not exist in the .DFF, the Title / Artist edits will be left empty in the Split window (even if the .DFF file contains an ID3 chunk) and you will have to fill them in yourself.
+This is even more true for a .DSF file that you want to split, since those files do not have separate Title / Artist fields embedded.
 Deffy does not create an ID3 chunk in the split pieces if there was no ID3 chunk in the original file that was split.
-This means if you fill in the edits yourself, you might not see that information back in other programs.
+This means if you fill in the edits yourself, you might not see that information back in other programs (and in split .DSF files these fields are only used for the filename of the separate tracks).

-After splitting and if all goes to plan, you end up with the tracks you requested: all full blown .DFF files, with exactly the same bytes as the ones in the big original (no conversion steps to PCM - even compressed DFF files stay compressed).
+After splitting and if all goes to plan, you end up with the tracks you requested: all full blown .DFF files (or .DSF files), with exactly the same bytes as the ones in the big original (no conversion steps to PCM - even compressed DFF files stay compressed).
 Much like taking a scissors and cutting the big file into pieces.
 The process is basically just that.
-It involves some calculations into the music bytes (to resolve the time stamps and get to the right location within the music) and writing the right headers per track, so that they're all individually recognized as .DFF file.
-Of course, after that you can then convert them all to .DSF, if you so desire.
+It involves some calculations into the music bytes (to resolve the time stamps and get to the right location within the music) and writing the right headers per track, so that they're all individually recognized as .DFF file or .DSF file.

 About glueing DFF files